Demographics of Punjab, India: Sikhism in Punjab

+Whilst Punjab, India has had a majority Sikh population for decades, recent statistics point toward a demographic decline of Sikhs in the state.
+School data from the Civil Registration System (CRS) shows that Sikh children are now a plurality (49%) at the foundational-level (pre-primary to Class II in the age group of 3–8-years-old).
+The causes for the demographic decline of Sikhs in Indian Punjab has been attributed to low fertility-rates, outbound migration of Sikhs abroad, and internal migration within India of persons from other states, oftentimes Uttar Pradesh or Bihar, settling in Indian Punjab.

 Hinduism in Punjab

 Hinduism is the second largest and fastest growing religion in the Indian state of Punjab with around 38.5% followers as of 2011 census.
 Hinduism is the 2nd largest religion of Punjabi peoples.
 It was the largest religion in Punjab before the advent of Islam from the West and birth of Sikhism in Punjab region from the east.

-Decadal percentage of Hindus in Punjab, India
+The Hindu population has increased drastically in the Indian Punjab from 1941 to 1951 mainly due to the immigration of 1 million Punjabi Hindu refugees from Pakistan's Punjab.

 The Hindu percentage remained stable for decades.
 The Hindu percentage have increased from 37.66% in 1951 to 38.49% in 2011.

 The Hindu population have increased from 3.44 million in 1951 to 10.67 million in 2011 (a growth of 7.23 million in 6 decades).
 Hindus in Punjab have a fertility rate of 1.9 children per women as per as census 2011.